pingidentity-developers-experience/ping-integration-example-packages/davinci_api-pingone_protect-reg-authn-pkg/README.md

 1. Start the sample app and navigate to the URL provided.
 2. Complete the registration instructions above to create a new user, if you have not already done so.
 3. Complete the form with the credentials for the user created in step 2.
 Click **Submit**.
 4. You will be signed in and landed on the /dashboard endpoint.
-The email used to login will be displayed on the dashboard page, as well as the risk score and response received from the PingOne Protect API for this transaction..
+The email used to login will be displayed on the dashboard page, as well as the risk score and response received from the PingOne Protect API for this transaction.
-4. Click **Logout** to return to the homepage and register a new user, or to demonstrate sign in.
+5. Click **Logout** to return to the homepage and register a new user, or to demonstrate sign in.
 ## Source Code Folders

 ### /sample-app